pythonph/pycon-2015/_sources/shirt-design.txt

 - You can use the PythonPH logo as long as you maintain the silhouette
   - SVG: https://drive.google.com/file/d/0BwrPbVd2f3w8NGVuTFJDZm1SODQ/view?usp=sharing
   - AI: https://drive.google.com/file/d/0BwrPbVd2f3w8ZU5lcHl5eWgtTHM/view?usp=sharing
-- We will exclude entries that are offensive or unrelated.
+- We will exclude entries that are offensive or unrelated

 Voting
 ------